ixvu/w4111_wiki/Query-proc.md

 <img src = "https://github.com/xz2581/project1/blob/master/9.png">

 ####Questions:
--Given a bunch of joins, which order do we use?
+- Given a bunch of joins, which order do we use?
--given two tables and a bunch of indices, what is the best way to execute it?
+- given two tables and a bunch of indices, what is the best way to execute it?

 ###Blackboard example: